nalikiru-dev/Nalth.js/packages/create-nalth/README.md

 ## Community Templates

 create-nalth is a tool to quickly start a project from a basic template for popular frameworks.
-Check out Awesome Vite for [community maintained templates](https://github.com/vitejs/awesome-vite#templates) that include other tools or target different frameworks.
+Check out Awesome Nalth for [community maintained templates](https://github.com/Nalthjs/awesome-Nalth#templates) that include other tools or target different frameworks.
 You can use a tool like [degit](https://github.com/Rich-Harris/degit) to scaffold your project with one of the templates.

 ```bash
 npx degit user/project my-project